teknopaul/binjs/binjs/doc/ParserRules.md

  * var i = parseInt("23");		- Correct, N.B. it is the prefix "var " that defines the row as JavaScript.

-The fact that global functions are not recognized means you cannot write

-  * eval("var = someStupidThing()"); 	- which is good because eval() is evil.

-### Reserved tokes
+### Reserved tokens

 Some tokens are reserved by the /bin/js interpreter and strictly speaking are neither JavaScript or bash and should never be used at the start of a line.

- * #/bin/js	- The first line is treated as a shebang, it is NOT optional, and it must be the first line.
+ * #!/bin/js	- The first line is treated as a shebang, it is NOT optional, and it must be the first line.
  * exit		- exit performs a bespoke exit in C (neither JS nor bash) and is covered separatly.
  * binjs_	- Any token that starts binjs_  is reserved for current or future use.
-		  Technically, in some versions, you can write binjs_exec("ls -l");  but this defeats the object of scripting in /bin/js and is not guaranteed to be compatible with future versions.
+Technically, in some versions, you can write binjs_exec("ls -l");  but this defeats the object of scripting in /bin/js and is not guaranteied to be compatible with future versions.
- * \		- Lines may not start with a forward slash \, this would be silly.
+ * \		- Lines may not start with a forward slash \.
  * $.		- $ is a valid JavaScript variable prefix but is reserved for /bin/js usage, sorry jQuery fans.
 Using it would make the code ugly since it is the marker for bash vars anyway.
-		  Since it is typical to start a bash line with $CMD $ itself is not treated as JAvaScript only $. is JavaScript.
+Since it is typical to start a bash line with $CMD $ itself is NOT treated as JavaScript only $. is JavaScript.

 Some other JavaScript objects are reserved for future use.